dortania/OpenCore-Install-Guide/config.plist/skylake.md

 This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for fixing certain iGPU properties like `ig-platform-id`.
 The way we get the proper value for this is to look at the framebuffer we intend to use, then swap the pairs of hex bytes.

-If we think of our ig-plat as `0xAABBCCDD`, our swapped version would look like `DDCCBBAA`
+If we think of our ig-platform-id as `0xAABBCCDD`, our swapped version would look like `DDCCBBAA`

 The two ig-platform-id's we use are as follows: